The second-most populated city in the great state of Oklahoma, Tulsa is absolutely brimming with culture and points of interest.

 Tulsa has an entire district dedicated to cultural awareness and artistry.

-The Brady Arts District celebrates innovation and imagination through beautiful attractions regarding a variety of art forms.
+The Tulsa Arts District celebrates innovation and imagination through beautiful attractions regarding a variety of art forms.

 The community has worked to keep it well-preserved, with spots like Cain’s Ballroom, Tulsa’s Glassblowing Studio, and The Brady Theater continuing to draw in curious folk.

-You can’t turn a corner in the Brady Arts District without encountering something that tickles the imagination.
+You can’t turn a corner in the Tulsa Arts District without encountering something that tickles the imagination.

-Along with the theaters and studios, the Brady Arts District has great coffee shops and places for shopping.
+Along with the theaters and studios, the Tulsa Arts District has great coffee shops and places for shopping.

-If you want to plan a trip to Tulsa, then you need to explore the Brady Arts District.
+If you want to plan a trip to Tulsa, then you need to explore the Tulsa Arts District.